 4. Some Old Behavioural Tools Can be Used in New Ways

 Technology now provides us with opportunities to use behavioural tools in new ways, to encourage positive behavioural change.
 Professor Benartzi gave an interesting example of how the empathy gap between our present self and future self can be closed on screen.
 He demonstrated this through a program that shows people age-enhanced versions of themselves to encourage increased retirement savings.
 On a sliding spectrum, the higher the individuals’ retirement savings, the happier the age-enhanced avatar appeared.
 The idea behind this device is to highlight that by closing the empathy gap, we are better able to connect with our future self, encouraging better decision making for the long-term.
-The Bank of America has also used this nudge – if you’re interested you can age-enhance an image of yourself on their website.

 Thank you to Professor Benartzi and our panellists for an insightful discussion.
 Thanks also to our event partners - the Sydney University Business School and the United States Studies Centre.

 For more information about this area of research and to try some of the online exercises that Professor Benartzi ran on the day, visit the Digitai website.
 His book ‘The Digital Mind: Why we don’t think clearly when we go online’ is due out in May 2015.